Jewish History

 There are also fun and colorful children’s kippah styles, and particularly feminine designs for women who connect with the custom but don’t like the more traditional, masculine styles.

-Israeli designers create traditional kippahs as well as more artistic and expressive designs, including those adorned with Jewish symbols like Stars of DavidJerusalem scenes, or patriotic motifs with a nod to the Israeli flag or the IDF.
+Israeli designers create traditional kippahs as well as more artistic and expressive designs, including those adorned with Jewish symbols like Stars of DavidJerusalem scenes, or patriotic motifs such as colors and designs reminiscent of the Israeli flag.

 Now that you have a better understanding of the rich history and meaning of the kippah/yarmulke, feel free to check out our wide selection of kippahs and find the perfect one for you!